harvardartmuseums/api-docs/person.md

 #### Examples

 > http://api.harvardartmuseums.org/person?q=culture:Dutch
-> Finds all of the people with that are Dutch.
+> Finds all of the people that are Dutch.

 #### Response